spersico/nerdTail/README.md

-# ntail (nerdTail)
+# nerdTail
 ## A simple tool to see logs in the browser 🐛
-ntail is a command line utility that grabs every line in stdin from a process, and broadcasts it over UDP.
+nerdTail is a command line utility that grabs every line in stdin from a process, and broadcasts it over UDP.
 Tail log files, app output, or whatever you wish.
 See multiple streams in the browser, in realtime.

 **Heavily inspired** by [rtail](https://github.com/kilianc/rtail) (we copied a lot of the implementation from there).

-The way it works is that you pipe the output of a process to `ntail`, then you open `ntailServer` and then you open the browser to `http://localhost:9999` (or whatever port you specify).
+The way it works is that you pipe the output of a process to `nerdTail`, then you open `nerdTailServer` and then you open the browser to `http://localhost:9999` (or whatever port you specify).

 This is very much a work in progress, and it's ABSOLUTELY NOT READY for production use.